JuliaLang/www.julialang.org/community/organizations.md

 The following is a non-comprehensive list of Julia GitHub organizations, grouped by domain.
 If you know of an organization not shown here, please open a pull request so that we can keep the list up to date.

-**Note:** Note that organizations listed here should strive to have at least 2 owners with admin rights, and at least 2 public members.
+**Note:** Organizations listed here should strive to have at least 2 owners with admin rights, and at least 2 public members.
 Doing so helps to protect the organization's repositories against a single person being unreachable.

 ### Julia